Annabel Croft is a former professional British No. 1 female tennis player and current radio and television presenter.

 Annabel is high in demand for corporate events and has appeared at various awards presentations, product launches and corporate conferences, all of which have profited from her captivating approach and the diversity she brings to her work.

-To book Annabel Croft as an after dinner speaker or tennis speaker with Champions Motivational Speakers, simply fill in our online form today or call us on +44 1509 85 29 27.
+To book Annabel Croft the after-dinner speaker or tennis speaker with the Champions Motivational agency, simply fill in our online form today or call us on +44 1509 85 29 27.